dillonwu-97/csec-code/README.md

 hit you widdat ddu-du ddu-du du
-Don't look if you don't want spoilers
+Please don't look if you don't want spoilers!
+This repo is just for me to record my solutions in an easily retrievable format.